7 Common Anti-Fatigue Mat Safety Hazards

 Anti-fatigue mats that are too small or incorrectly sized for the area they’re used can lead to tripping hazards and increased employee fatigue if workers must regularly move on/off the mat.

-The safety specialist over this facility removed the disconnected and incorrectly sized mats, and partnered with AcroMat to design a custom anti-fatigue mat that wrapped around equipment and covered the entire area.
+The EHS manager over this facility removed the disconnected and incorrectly sized mats, and partnered with AcroMat to design a custom anti-fatigue mat that wrapped around equipment and covered the entire area.
 The facility also standardized its mat approach to reduce risks and elevate safety throughout.

-You can hear from the safety specialist and see the changes they made in the YouTube link above.
+You can hear from the EHS manager and see the changes they made in the YouTube link above.

 Exposed cement, slippery mat surface, and inconsistent edges

 The custom 100-1 Series mat we designed for Toro to eliminate safety hazards.
 20-degree yellow borders highlight access points, nitrile rubber combined with drainage holes provide an anti-slip surface for up to 8 years, and the custom shape eliminates trip hazards from stacked rectangular mats pieced together.